simonwhatley/govuk-service-assessments/src/content/version-2/prompts/standard-16.md

 - explain changes to the metrics collected since alpha and the reasons for change (if any).
 - show how they currently measure the performance of the existing service (if applicable) and which measures will provide a baseline for the new service.
 - show how they are collecting users journey data for the new service during beta (using a chosen analytics package).
-- show how they are collecting and calculating cost per transaction (or equivalent*) during beta.
+- show how they are collecting and calculating cost per transaction (or equivalent†) during beta.
 - show how they are collecting user satisfaction data during beta (GOV.UK ‘done page’ questionnaire or other).
 - show how they are collecting completion rate (or equivalent†) data during beta.
 - show how they are collecting other metrics data (including journey stage information) during beta.